 For example, did you know that it’s safe to touch any wild mushroom?
 I didn’t!
 It’s even safe to nibble (and spit out!) even the deadliest, of mushroom, offering valuable identification clues to the more advanced mushroomers.

 Over the last 9 months I have begun to exchange fear for knowledge, ignorance for wisdom, and I’d like to share an incredible resource that has helped me enormously…

 I already knew the value of plant identification groups, so one of the first things I did was to start joining as many mushroom groups as I could find.
 It’s amazing how much information you can absorb, even just from scrolling past a post and it’s infinitely better than the usual facebook crap!

-I also got myself a good book
+I also got myself a good Book

-. (link below) There is no substitute for that!
+, there is no substitute for that!

 I have found mushrooms groups to be a curiously different species from plant groups in many ways.
 They seem somewhat more meticulous and organised to me.

 Perhaps because plants are less of a specialist subject?
 Meaning more people are involved with plants, even if it’s not a particular passion.

 Certainly there is a notable passion running through the mushroom groups, and if you approach them the right way they are generously eager to share knowledge.